Shazalyn/shazalyn.github.io/Cochella Roadtrip.md

     .great images of products or supporting images of card story .choice of 2 buttons
         clever, funny, relevant words
-    .choices add or subtract from the $$ score .visuals of Cochella in the Indio valley
+    .choices add or subtract from the $$budget score .visuals of Cochella in the Indio valley
-    .some obsticles to overcome
-    .5 to 7 cards per play cycle
+    .some obsticles to overcome ie bus breakdown , accidently dropping molly .5 to 7 cards per play cycle
-    . a win or lose finale based either $$ or the outfit seen on someone else
+    .a win or lose finale based either $$ or the outfit seen on someone else

   *Should have
     .experience beyond shopping